 freedom a poisoned gift ?
 Why see any virtue in a God that offers

-is the same as the first of the following two questions from there:
+As the first of the following two questions from there:

 Why are Christians talking to me so regularly divinely confident